bxdoan/bxdoan/README.md

 <div align="center">

-> The mind is everything.
-What you think you become.
+> Life isn’t about getting and having, it’s about giving and being.

-> — Buddha —
+> — Kevin Kruse —

 </div>